crane-strategy/BEPI/README.md

 Consensus at local, state, and national levels will be needed to change policies.

-What is/are the problem(s) the STARCQIS model seeks to address:

-Lack of consistency in County election policies/procedures and State constitutions was used to dispute local and national elections.

-The dispute of the U.S. Presidential election in U.S. Congress showcased critical vulnerabilities in the national election process.
-This included the potential for elected officials to overturn the outcome of the votes in a U.S. Presidential election.

-There is fundamental error in process if elected officials challenging election results are able to overturn the outcome of an election.

 In more detail, what was the "2020 U.S. Election Problem?"